CMPSC350-Computational-Narrative-F2024/course_information/README.md

 ##### Reading Discussion

-Given specific prompts and proceduring, leading discussion on a short text or video.
+Given specific prompts and procedures, leading a discussion on a short text.

 ##### Prompts